jiajunchang2002g/Remote-controlled-mapping-robot-CG2111A/README.md

-# Remote-Controlled Robot with SLAM Mapping
+# Tele-operated Robot with SLAM Mapping

 This project is part of the **Engineering Principles and Practices (CG2111A)** course.
 It involves building a remote-controlled robot capable of mapping its environment using SLAM (Simultaneous Localization and Mapping).
 The robot uses Raspberry Pi and Arduino microcontrollers, with several sensors for navigation and mapping.